-Ukraine professional dashboard: a multi-dimensional view of variables in one snapshot
+Ukraine professional dashboard: visit a multi-dimensional view of all variables in one snapshot.

 The particular advantage of OJVs as sources for LMI lies with the fact that they express / represent the employers’ determination of the profiles they need for the purposes of the business or activity in a given period.
 The machine processing and classification of employers’ own terms and descriptions of skills shows cases of OJVs skills without a direct ESCO correspondence.
 No surprise: technological and digital transformation of work and skills is much faster than the pace of alignment and update of ESCO.
 What to do then?
 The data science team involved in the project applied machine-learning techniques (e.g., Word2Vec) to enhance ESCO skills, creating a correspondence between a new ‘non-ESCO’ skill with a close (approximate) ESCO-skill.
 This process and the machine-proposed correspondence is discussed and validated by (human) professionals in the given sector, occupation and technology.
 Can this technique and approach have a wider application in the context of ESCO updates?

 Key outcomes of ETF Big Data for LMI activities, including data dashboards, training programmes, methodological handbook and analyses, have been published at: